guidoism/escape/experiments/from-the-ground-up.md

 The matrix scanner is the only thing for the keyboard that really could be fixed.
 The interpretation of the keys should be dynamic, therefore we should allow the user to define a state machine to translate key sequences into characters or commands.
+And then these can be put into a queue.